mui/material-ui/docs/src/pages/demos/tooltips/tooltips.md

 ## Custom child elements

-Gor the Tooltip to work, its props are spread to the child element.
+For the Tooltip to work, its props are spread to the child element.
 If the child is a custom React component, [props must be spread manually](/guides/composition/#wrapping-components).